 Before the operation

 Your GP may recommend counselling before referring you for sterilisation.
-This can involve your partner but it does not have to.
-You can talk about the operation, express any worries and ask questions.
+You can talk about the procedure, express any worries and ask questions.

-If your GP agrees, they'll refer you to a gynaecologist.
+Your GP will refer you to a specialist called a gynaecologist.

-You can go home when you've recovered from the anaesthetic, been to the toilet and eaten.
-You cannot drive after surgery.
-Someone else must take you home and be around you for 24 hours.
+You can go home when you've recovered from the anaesthetic, used the toilet and eaten.
+You cannot drive after the procedure, so you will need someone to bring you home.

-Your doctors and nurses will tell you what to expect and how to care for yourself after surgery.
+Your doctors and nurses will tell you what to expect and how to care for yourself after the procedure.
 They may give you a number to call if you have any problems or questions.

-If you've had general anaesthetic, do not drive for 48 hours afterwards.
+Do not drive for 48 hours if you've had a general anaesthetic.
 Even if you feel fine, your reaction times and judgement may not be back to normal.

 How you will feel